 In line with EMBL’s mission to provide services to Member States, Core Facilities are open to both internal and external scientists, who benefit significantly from our contributions and advice and are able to conduct research at and beyond normal state-of-the-art.

 Core Facilities are staffed by technology experts who focus entirely on service provision, delivering technologies to be used in research projects designed and run by others.
 Each is run by a Head of Facility who is responsible for daily operations and ensuring high user satisfaction.
 Close attention is given to the delivery of quality services, fast reaction times to user demands, affordable prices and the complete integration of Core Facilities with the scientific objectives of EMBL.

 Such attributes are enhanced by a user committee (internal), which consists of representatives of EMBL’s research units.
 The committee helps to ensure that support activities are tailored to the demands of the research community, supports the introduction of new services, helps to define future strategies and provides valuable feedback on current operations.

-Head of Core Facilities and Services Unit
+Director of Scientific Core Facilities and Scientific Services